3d0c/imagio/README.md

 #### Right now it can:
   - Scale images
   - Crop images
-  - Format conversion (jpg,png)
+  - Convert formats (jpg,png)

 #### It's pretty fast.
-  - Thanks to OpenCV, it could resize (downscale) 140 FullHD images per second. (tested on 3.2Ghz Xeon).
+  - Thanks to OpenCV, it could resize (downscale) up to 140 FullHD images per second. (tested on 3.2Ghz Xeon).
   - Thanks to GroupCache and Go http server, it could serve up to 20k requests per second.

 #### It scales well.